ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter3.md

 In the context of our `Term life` data, let us compare model based on the binary variable that indicates whether a survey respondent is single versus the more complex marital status, `marstat`.
 In principle, the more detailed information the better but it may be that the additional information in `marstat`, compared to `single`, does not help fit the data in a significantly better way.

 As part of the preparatory work, the dataset `Term4` is available that includes the binary variable `single` and the factor `marstat`.
 Moreover, the object `Term_mlr` contains information in a multiple linear regression fit of `logface` on the base explanatory variables 'logincome`, `education`, and `numhh`.

 `@instructions`
 - Fit a MLR model using the base explanatory variables plus `single` and another model using the base variables plus `marstat`.
 - Use the F test to decide whether the additional complexity `marstat` is warranted by calculating the p-value associated with this test.
 - Fit a MLR model using the base explanatory variables plus `single` interacted with `logincome` and another model using the base variables plus `marstat` interacted with `logincome`.
 - Use the F test to decide whether the additional complexity `marstat` is warranted by calculating the p-value associated with this test.

-`@hint`

 `@pre_exercise_code`